 High School Hockey Academy

 St. Albert High School Sports Academy runs in the first semester.
-Athletes are able to earn 5 Physical Education credits and 2 Sports Performance credits.
+Athletes are able to earn 5 Physical Education credits.

 Athletes are on the ice Tuesday, Wednesday and Friday mornings from 8:00 A.M. – 8:55 A.M.
 Athletes get to the rink on their own in the morning and are bussed back to SACHS after the ice time.

-Monday and Thursday mornings are sports performance classes at SACHS.
+Monday and Thursday mornings are option classes at SACHS.

 Respectful, Inclusive, Supported Education